Exelixis: Strong Earnings Coupled With Promising Prospects

 On Nov.
-1, 2017, Exelixis (NASDAQ:EXEL), a firm focusing on the innovation and delivery of stellar medicine to treat various cancers, reported robust third-quarter earnings.
-In response, market bulls ran shares up (during the after hours trading) by $1.77 to $26.00 (for 7.60% profits).
+1, 2017, Exelixis (NASDAQ:EXEL), a firm focusing on the innovation and delivery of stellar medicine to treat various cancers, reported robust third quarter earnings.
+In response, market bulls ran shares up (during the afterhours trading) by $1.77 to $26.00 (for 7.60% profits).
 Amidst these developments, we’ll reassess the investing thesis, go over key corporate developments, and address potential concerns.

 Source: Dr. Tran BioSci (Adapted from StockCharts)

-Substantial Unlocked Value Remains in The Cabozantinib Franchises
+Substantial Unlocked Value Remains In The Cabozantinib Franchises

 In 2012, Exelixis gained the first FDA approval for lead drug cabozantinib (as the treatment of metastatic medullary thyroid cancer) to be sold under the brand Cometriq.
-Despite subpar sales, the company gained the additional approval (as Cabometyx) on April 25, 2016, for the treatment of advanced renal cell carcinoma (“aRCC”) in patients (who undergone prior angiogenic treatment).
+Despite subpar sales, the company gained the additional approval (as Cabometyx) on April 25, 2016, for the treatment of advanced renal cell carcinoma (“aRCC”) in patients (who have undergone prior angiogenic treatment).
 This is a critical milestone because the aRCC franchise proved to deliver significant sales in the subsequent years.

 The said molecule, cabozantinib, is a kinase inhibitor that simultaneously blocks various cancer targets (MET, AXL, VEGF receptors, and RET).
 By synchronously attacking different points, cabozantinib (like combinations therapy) reduces the time available for cancers to evolve, thereby rendering the rogue cells ineffective.
 The drug works quite well that Exelixis is currently investigating its potential application to 20 different cancers as listed below.